Research & Teaching Assistantships

 GRAs will work with the assigned faculty member for 10-19.5 hours per week for 17 weeks per semester (Fall/Spring) based on assignment.

 GRAs must be assigned to work with a faculty member holding provisional or full graduate faculty status and must register for a minimum of six (6) and a maximum of twelve (12) semester hours of graduate credit each semester.
-Coursework overloads (over 9 hours) are rarely granted and only after approval by the Graduate Program Director and the Dean of the Graduate College.
+Coursework overloads (over 9 hours) are granted with approval by the Graduate Program Director and the Dean of the Graduate College.

 In addition, a GRA may not be employed in another position on the KSU campus.